-What’s the difference between a web developer and a web designer?
+Should you choose a web developer or web designer?

 The terms are interchangeable in many circles but are they really the same?
 It depends!!